diogosantos41/TakeNoteApp/README.md

 ## Features

 - Search notes using text.
-- Select a diferent color for each note.
+- Select a different color for each note.
 - Simple navigation
 - Mobile application for Android